holoviz/datashader/examples/README.md

 # Datashader Examples

-A variety of example notebooks and applications are maintained in the examples/ subdirectory of the git repository, and these will be installed somewhere on your local system when you install datashader.
+A variety of example notebooks and applications are maintained in the examples/ subdirectory of Datashader's git repository, and these will be installed somewhere on your local system when you install Datashader.
 To get a copy of the examples in your own directory so that you can run and edit them, you can run these commands in your terminal: